How can I book you for our wedding?

 How far in advance should I book you?

-Most couples book me about 6-12 months before their wedding.
+Most couples book me about 9-12 months before their wedding.
 I book some weddings as far as 18 months in advance, and occasionally as little as 2 or 3 months ahead.
-If I’m already booked for your wedding date then I’m happy to recommend another photographer.

 How much does it cost to hire you?

 Because every wedding is different, what people spend on their wedding photography varies.
 For example, I photograph weddings for two hours on a weekday in January, but I also photograph three-day weekend events during high wedding season.
 I photograph weddings locally and weddings that take place thousands of miles away.
 Please contact me and I will send you detailed pricing information and package options for your wedding.
 I try to respond to every inquiry within one business day.